qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 :index:`GRASS!digitizing tools`

 The digitizing tools for GRASS vector layers are accessed using the
 |grass_edit| :guilabel:`Edit GRASS vector layer` icon on the toolbar.
 Make sure you have loaded a GRASS vector and it is the selected layer in the legend before clicking on the edit tool.
-Figure `grass_digitizing_category`_ shows the GRASS edit dialog that is displayed when you click on the edit tool.
+Figure figure_grass_digitizing_2_ shows the GRASS edit dialog that is displayed when you click on the edit tool.
 The tools and settings are discussed in the following sections.

 .. tip:: **Digitizing polygons in GRASS**